The hottest fashion and beauty trend this season is . . . food

 Last month, when British bakery chain Greggs debuted a collaboration with fast fashion retailer Primark in the UK, fans of pasties queued up for hours to score the logo-emblazoned loungewear.
 Not long after Coach announced its Zabar’s capsule collection—comprising bagel-printed luxury tees, sweaters, and totes—nearly every single item sold out online.
 And this week, two megabrands in the beauty and fashion space enter the fray with retail concepts and in-store activations themed around food.

 Today, at its Times Square flagship, Levi’s debuts Levi’s Fresh—a demi-revival of the brand’s own 1970s Fresh Produce collection, which was inspired by (you guessed it) fresh produce.
 To drive home messaging around the colorful new launch, which is produced using natural plant and mineral dyes as well as water-saving techniques, Levi’s has partnered with Pressed to provide loyalty program members with free juices at seven of its flagship locations across the country.
-On the west coast, the brand teamed up with Tastemade to create a Levi’s Fresh installation at Smorgasburg Los Angeles—which features a mini farmers market, an Amazebowls juice bar, a food drive by LA Community Fridge, and the I Love Micheladas VW Bus.
+On the west coast, the brand teamed up with Tastemade to create a Levi’s Fresh installation at Smorgasburg Los Angeles—which features a mini farmers market, an Amazebowls juice bar, and the I Love Micheladas VW Bus.

 Meanwhile, on the beauty front, e.l.f. cosmetics—which, over nearly two decades, has built a die-hard fan base around its core collection of minimalist, utilitarian, affordable drugstore products—will debut a partnership with Dunkin’ at a limited-time-only e.l.f. x Dunkin’ pop-up shop, produced by Shadow, from 8 a.m. to 12 p.m. on Tuesday, April 5, at 414 W. 14th St. in New York’s swishy Meatpacking District.
 The collaboration, which sprang from an overwhelming community response to a makeup challenge the brand posed last year in its TikTok reality show Eyes.Lips.Famous., follows in the footsteps of another unlikely bedfellow: the fast-casual chain Chipotle, which e.l.f. teamed up with last year to create a burrito, chips, and guacamole-inspired eyeshadow palette.